qtgye/gulp-tasks-preset/README.md

 ---

 ## Creating New Tasks
-Every task should be on its own file inside `gulp/tasks` folder.
-You may use `_sampleTask.js` as a stub for your new task.
+Every task should be on its own file inside `gulp` folder.
+You may use `_sampleTask.js` as a template for your new task.
 The task's filename will be used as the gulp task's name.
 So a `copy-files` task should be in `copy-files.js` task.
 > The existing tasks are designed to be [environment-aware](#environment-aware).
 It is recommended that you design new tasks in such way too.